Orissa Ikat

 Q1: What is Orissa Ikat?

-Orissa Ikat is a traditional textile art form from Odisha, characterized by its unique tie-dye technique and vibrant patterns.
+Orissa Ikat is a traditional weaving technique from Odisha, known for its vibrant patterns and unique tie-dye method.

-Q3: What materials are used in Orissa Ikat?
+Q3: What materials are used in making Orissa Ikat?

 Q4: How can I care for my Orissa Ikat textiles?

-Wash gently with mild detergent, store in a cool place, and iron on low heat to maintain quality.
+Wash gently in cold water, air dry in the shade, and iron on a low setting to maintain their vibrancy and quality.

 Related GI Products